 There are several theories about how this supposed vicious clan came to live near Hicks Road.
 The legend has been around since the '70s, or possibly earlier, and has persisted well into the modern age.
 However, the urban legend's origins are up for debate.
 One thing the stories all have in common, though, is that the people live as part of an organized colony.

 One suggestion for where this rumored colony could have come from is that it's related to a Swedish community based at the entrance of Uvas Canyon Park.
 This group of people isn't albino, but they can be very fair-skinned.
 Others say it began with the United Technologies Corporation located on nearby Metcalf Road.
 This is a scientific research facility where technology is tested.
-The sort of facility that would incite rumors of genetic mutations.
+This is the sort of facility that would incite rumors of genetic mutations.
 Some say a religious community - cult-like and possibly satanic - called The Holy City in the nearby Santa Cruz mountains is where the rumors started.

-Whatever the origin, the legend has long been passed around in schoolyards and classrooms.
+Whatever the origin, the legend has long been passed around in schoolyards and classrooms around the area.

 Supposedly, the clan isn't too friendly to outsiders.
 Legend has it they will chase visitors out.
 In some accounts, they use cars and trucks to chase down vehicles and run people off the road.
 Other times, they will give chase on foot.

 In one account, a visitor to Hicks Road recalls what happened when a friend came across a dead deer on the road: